al3ks3y/HiberWarehouse/README.md

 This DB-API is my test project for www.moysklad.ru/

-DB is run on the basis of POSTGRES DB, Hibernate Entity Manager and Spark Java, responsible for server-API manipulations.
-Besides, Jackson JSON parser and other staff is used.
+DB is run on POSTGRES DB, Hibernate as an Entity Manager and Spark Java, responsible for server-API manipulations.
+Besides, Jackson JSON parser and other stuff is used.

 The settings for the Postgres can be found in the Configurations File.
 The API is run on port 7777.